IBM/Ansible-Automation-Platform-L3/docs/Part 1/01 Getting Started.md

 ![](_attachments/part1_figure11.png)

 The full Tunnelblick interface will open.
 Locate the **OpenVPN certificate** you downloaded earlier (it will have a filename similar to ```VPN_DcUser13097_20221011201513.psscopenvpn.ovpn```) and **DRAG** the certificate over the Tunnelblick interface (as shown).
 Alternatively, you can also drag it directly on top of the Tunnelblick icon located in the desktop taskbar.
-Release the certificate on top of the Tunnelblick app to add the OpenVPN certificate to configure Tunnelblick to use the connection certificate.
+Release the certificate on top of the Tunnelblick app to add the OpenVPN certificate to configure Tunnelblick to use the connection.

 ![](_attachments/part1_figure12.png)